GoInterject/GoInterject.github.io/wDeveloper/Pyinterject.md

 filename: "pyinterject.md"
 layout: custom
 keywords: [python, platform, api, package, scripts, crud]
-headings: ["Overview", "Requirements", "Get the Code", "Setup", "What Can Pyinterject Do", "Example Scripts"]
+headings: ["Overview", "What Can Pyinterject Do", "Example Scripts", "Get the Code"]
-links: ["https://www.python.org/downloads/", "https://github.com/GoInterject/pyinterject/blob/master/pyproject.toml", "https://github.com/GoInterject/pyinterject.git", "mailto:help@gointerject.com"]
+links: ["mailto:help@gointerject.com"]
 image_dir: ""
 images: []
 description: Pyinterject is a Python client package that allows access to the Interject platform directly.
 With Python scripts, you can perform CRUD operations on your organization's information (e.g. data portals, data connections, users, etc.).
 This makes it extremely more efficient to handle bulk operations and routine maintenance.